panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Examples of side-effects are fetch requests, manipulating DOM directly, using timer functions like `setTimeout()`, and [more](https://www.reddit.com/r/reactjs/comments/8avfej/what_does_side_effects_mean_in_react/).

 The component rendering and the side-effect logic are *independent*.
-Performing side-effects directly in the body of the component is a mistake, because the body computes the component output or calls hooks.
+Performing side-effects directly in the body of the component is a mistake because the body computes the component's output or calls hooks.

 How often the component renders isn't something you can control &mdash; if React wants to render the component, you cannot stop it.